microsoft/winget-cli/doc/Settings.md

 ## Logging

 The `logging` settings control the level of detail in log files. `--verbose-logs` will override this setting and always creates a verbose log.
+Defaults to `info` if value is not set or is invalid

 ### level